-Cognitive behavioural therapy is often helpful in cases of anxiety, low self esteem, depression, Obsessive Compulsive Disorder (OCD), trauma, panic and relationship issues.
+CBT is often helpful in cases of anxiety, low self esteem, depression, OCD (Obsessive Compulsive Disorder), trauma, panic and relationship issues.
 It is used effectively in the treatment of addictions and eating disorders.
 Although CBT sessions can last for many months, we find that combining the most effective CBT approaches with other therapies means that you require fewer sessions.

 Any CBT sessions are quite structured, with plenty of client input.
 Staged goals will be set and you may be asked to keep a diary.
 You will be asked to carry out homework after each session (although this is something we encourage most of our clients to do).